 The addition or removal of authors during the editorial process will only be permitted once a clear and justifiable explanation for why the edit is required has been provided to the editorial team and publisher.
 Attempts to introduce ‘ghost’ or ‘gift’ authorship will be treated as cases of misconduct and reported to the relevant institution.

 If the text overtly refers to the authors past work (e.g. “in our past research….”), then the authors must convert this writing style into the passive voice (e.g. “past research shows….”).
-When the manuscript has been accepted this could be changed back to the active voice.
+If and when the manuscript has been accepted this could be changed back to the active voice.
 Please inform your editor the instances where this is the case.

 With the documents that you send us, author identification should also be removed from the properties for the file.
 These instructions will help you do so: